 Car Insurance, Travel Insurance + Flights when leaving Australia

-Make sure you get a “no claims” or just evidence that you have been driving in Australia and insured.
+One way around it is to go under someone else’s insurance for one year then it does knock a bit off the premium.
+But if you were driving in Australia try and get a “no claims” or just evidence that you have been driving in Australia and insured.

 This is mainly for Ireland when you do return after two years your old no claims bonus even if you had 5+ years becomes void if you haven’t driven in Ireland for two years.

 So this means when you do return and get a car and all that, you will have to pay full price for insurance!